-On the backside, the standard zipper is very neatly sewn in and the lining is made of black polyamide.
+On the backside, the standard zipper is very neatly sewn in, and the lining is made of black polyamide.
 When I asked why the company did not go with canvas, I was told that they had tried it in the past, but it simply did not last sufficiently long.
 On the front side, we have a metal lock in a matte, brushed gold tone that fastens securely and comes with a little key.
 While it is very functional and does a great job, I have certainly seen nicer locks in the past.
-It is made of nickel alloy and not cast brass, because that would add another £30-40 to the cost of the bag and most customers are not willing to pay that.
-However, Maxwell Scott intends to offer solid brass locks in the near future on selected items.
+It is made of nickel alloy and not cast brass because that would add another £30-40 to the cost of the bag, and most customers are not willing to pay that.
 Above the lock, there is a little leather flap that facilitates opening the briefcase with one hand.
 About an inch above the lock, you can see a subtly embossed Maxwell Scott logo.
 Once you open the flap, you have another zip pocket like the one on the back.

-The two inner compartments are spacious and my 14” laptop fit easily into one.
+The two inner compartments are spacious, and my 14” laptop fit easily into one.
 I think that you could probably transport a 16” laptop in there.
-On the inside, you can see and feel a full grain leather lining.
+On the inside, you can see a faux pig skin leather lining, which is less expensive than the real thing and feels a bit cheaper than the real thing.
 There are a few pen holders and cell phone holder in the front compartment, and two inside pockets in the back.

 The bottom of the Maxwell Scott Paolo briefcase is all leather and does not have any metal knobs or any kind of other metal protection.
 If you put your bag down a lot, this is where the bag will probably wear the most.